Treasure (company): Output decline (2010s)

 The number of employees at Treasure had dropped to 16 by 2011.
 In a 2011 interview, Maegawa explained that Treasure now uses middleware to develop games, no longer using custom programming to push the hardware to their maximum levels.
 The company was also putting an increased focus on rereleasing their back catalog as downloadable games on the Virtual Console, PlayStation Network, and Xbox Live.
 Treasure has not released any new games since 2014 apart from re-releases of games like Ikaruga.

-Recent history (2020s)
+2020s

 On June 19, 2022, its 30th anniversary, Treasure announced it was working on a "highly requested" game.
+Shortly afterwards, it re-released Radiant Silvergun for the Nintendo Switch.
 They had less than 10 staff by 2022.

 Staff and design philosophy

 Treasure does not have a rigid hierarchy.
 Maegawa explained that Treasure operates differently from other companies by not assigning lead designers.
 While a project leader may create a project plan, most of the game design is done collaboratively between the programmers and artists.
 Most permanent employees and part-time contractors drift in and out of projects as required.
 Some individuals have been important figures in Treasure's history: